scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

          ...
          Finished: FAILURE

 This means your change is backward or forward binary incompatible with the specified version (the check is performed by the [migration manager](https://github.com/typesafehub/migration-manager)).
-The error message is actually saying what you need to add to `bincompat-backward.whitelist.conf` or `bincompat-forward.whitelist.conf` to make the error go away.
+The error message is actually saying what you need to modify `project/MimaFilters.scala` to make the error go away.
 If you are getting this on an internal/experimental api, it should be safe to add suggested sections to the config.
 Otherwise, you might want to target a newer version of scala for this change.

 ### Verify